 The procedures apply in all EU countries, except for Denmark.

-With the European Small Claims Procedure (ESCP), you send your complaint to the court in your supplier's country by using a dedicated form.
+With the European Small Claims Procedure (ESCP), you send your complaint to the court in your supplier's country by using a small claims form.
 This form is available in all languages of the European Union.
 The whole procedure is carried out in writing.

-You can also submit the form digitally.
-The European Commission will see to it that your form will automatically be sent to the correct court.
+You can submit the form digitally.
+Then the European Commission will see to it that your form is sent to the correct court.
 You can also submit the form by post.
 Which court you should send the form to varies per country.

-If you are owed money by a debtor who has money in a bank account in another EU country, you can ask a Dutch court of law to issue a European sequestration order for this account.
+If you are owed money by a debtor who has money in a bank account in another EU country, you can ask a Dutch court of law to issue a European account preservation order (EAPO) for this account.
 This means that the money will be ‘frozen’ under the management of the Dutch court, until it has been decided if your claim is good.
 You can have this order executed even before you have started a legal procedure in the country concerned.